MSkovgaardJ/bookingDSLProgram/README.md

 # bookingDSLProgram
-To run this project type "docker compose up"
+To run this project type "docker compose up" in the commadline